 The other alternative is a new computer, which, depending on the state of your current one, could actually be a cheaper solution than a repair.
 Make sure you opt for one that is fairly future proof.
 Go for a decent processor and plenty of RAM, and you can be assured that it will last you for many years ahead.

-Read our guide to the the best laptops of 2020
+Read our guide to the the best laptops to buy

 As you can see, if your computer is running slow, there are plenty of options to try before you admit defeat and upgrade.
 The issues you are facing could well be hardware or software related, but follow our advice and we're confident you'll make progress.
 It's also important not to discount that you may have a virus – do ensure that your anti-virus software is up to date, and if you don't have one, get one as soon as possible.